Sounding monotone is the easiest way to bore people. So let’s take a look at how we can pour rainbow and sunlight from our mouth!

 Similarly to pauses, stretching words creates the impression that you are thinking.
 Stretch such words as “aaaaand…”, “soooo….”, “I…”.

 It occurs naturally in our day-to-day interactions, don’t shy away from implementing it in your voice-overs and speeches, when we speak naturally our voice and rhythm tend to fluctuate a lot.
 Stretching will help you to shift the rhythm and pace and eventually not sound like a monotone robot.

-As simple as it sounds, breathing is one of the keys for getting rid of monotone voice.
+As simple as it sounds, breathing is one of the keys to getting rid of monotone voice.

 Shallow breaths cause your voice to sound tiny and weak.
 Learn to breathe correctly and your voice will start filling up the room and give you more room to work with.

-Learn how to breathe through diaphragm.
-When breathing you should feel your belly filling in due to diaphragm pushing down and making space for more air to come into your lungs.
+Learn how to breathe through the diaphragm.
+When breathing you should feel your belly filling in due to the diaphragm pushing down and making space for more air to come into your lungs.

-You can read this article on how to strengthen diaphragm for more information: https://voiceovertip.com/how-to-strengthen-diaphragm/
+You can read this article on how to strengthen the diaphragm for more information: https://voiceovertip.com/how-to-strengthen-diaphragm/

 Facial expressions affect how you feel and how you sound.
 If you want to convey happy emotions when speaking, try smiling.
 Do the opposite when you need to sound sad.

 It’s hard to sound sad when you are smiling and vice versa.
 Use it to your advantage when you need to convey a certain emotion.
 Voice will follow the body.

 Even if you are just standing in front of a microphone and nobody sees you, don’t be afraid to use body language.